Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: I am having trouble accessing and/or entering information on the POSC and keep getting a "you are not authorized" message.
 What should I do?

 A: Please contact the Primary User within your organization.
+The Primary User within each organization is responsible for managing user access to their information on the Provider Online Service Center (POSC).
+This includes all information data entered or exchanged with MassHealth via the POSC and its connectivity methods.
 Your Primary User should confirm that you are set up with the appropriate subordinate user privileges that allow you to submit and/or access certain information via the POSC.
-If you are the Primary User and experiencing issues accessing the POSC, contact the MassHealth Customer Service Center at 1-800-841-2900.
+If you are the Primary User and are experiencing issues accessing the POSC, contact the MassHealth Customer Service Center at (800) 841-2900.

 Q: How can I remove access for a user who no longer requires access to a specific provider?

 A: Yes.
 Users may submit batch transactions and receive batch responses that are supported by MassHealth via the batch-upload process.
-Please access anyone of the batch-upload processes available under Manage Service Authorizations, Manage Members, or Manage Claims and Payment.
+Please provide access to the batch-upload processes available under Manage Service Authorizations, Manage Members, or Manage Claims and Payment.

 Q: Can I access MassHealth policies, billing, and other documentation from the POSC?